jakobhellermann/bevy-inspector-egui/docs/MIGRATION_GUIDE_0.15_0.16.md

 app.register_type::<MyStruct>();
 ```
+- if you had your own custom UI implementation for a type and registered it using the `InspectableRegistry`, you can now instead add `InspectorEguiImpl` type data to the `TypeRegistry` for your type

 If you have any feedback or are missing some features from the old release, please open an issue.